abhisheknaik96/abhisheknaik96.github.io/WorkExperience.md

 # [Community Service](#communityService)

+## Organizer, [Tea Time Talks 2020](https://amiithinks.github.io/tea-time-talks/), Amii and RLAI lab
+**June 2020 – Aug 2020**

+- Organized and moderated the talks of 40+ speakers over the course of 12 weeks (in a virtual format for the first time).
+Full playlist [here](https://www.youtube.com/watch?v=g80wiWvOtvI&list=PLKlhhkvvU8-Y3Up8reY3Qi_YWN_v7EN3O).

 ## Executive Member, [Computer Science Graduate Students' Association](https://sites.google.com/ualberta.ca/csgsa/), University of Alberta
-**Apr 2019 – present**
+**Apr 2019 – Apr 2020**

-- Apart from representing the interests of the graduate students to the department, I help organize activities which support their well-being – physically and emotionally; academically and personally – to make University of Alberta a home away from home, especially for international students.
+- Apart from representing the interests of the graduate students to the department, I helped organize activities which support their well-being – physically and emotionally; academically and personally – to make University of Alberta a home away from home, especially for international students.

 ## Volunteer, [Centre for Autism Services Alberta](https://centreforautism.ab.ca/)